-Note that if you do NOT have a RIB to accompany you, then please email firstname.lastname@example.org with your boat details and a photo.
+Note: If you are unsure if your boat is suitable, then please email firstname.lastname@example.org with your boat details and a photo.
 We will review your boat and let you know if it is suitable.
-Note that as a general rule, lake boats or other boats that are NOT used regularly in the ocean are not approved for use on the Galway Bay Swim.

 - WHAT IF I CANNOT LOCATE A BOAT TO ACCOMPANY ME ON THE SWIM?

 Note: Due to the larger number of swimmers and relay teams participating each year, there are very limited boats for those swimmers on the waitlist.
 We strongly encourage all swimmers to try and locate their own boat.
 If you register on the boat waitlist on Eventbrite and subsequently locate a boat, we will hold a place for you on the swim.

 The Galway Bay Swim is run with the support of the Galway maritime community.
 We depend on boat captains to volunteer their time to accompany swimmers registered on the boat waitlist.
 This can take until the second week in July as we are dependent on boat captains confirming their availability.